lsst-dm/dmtn-184/index.rst

 Six-node Setup
 ==============

-Next test (`DM-28154`_) was to check how performance improves with scaling cluster size by doubling the number of nodes.
+Next test (`DM-28154`_) was to check how does performance improve with increased cluster size by doubling the number of nodes.
 Ideally Cassandra performance should scale linearly with the number of nodes and reading time should reduce by 50%.

 On the first iteration 75k visits were generated but `performance
 <_static/apdb-gcp2-nb-time-select-fit.png>`_ did not improve as expected, total
 read time at 50k visits was around 3.1 sec which is about 35% improvement compared to three-node case.
-Profiling shoed that significant fraction of time on client side was spent on converting the data into ``afw.Table`` which was used as a return data type for APDB API in these tests.
+Profiling showed that significant fraction of time on client side was spent on converting the data into ``afw.Table`` format which was used as a return data type for APDB API in these tests.

-As AP pipeline already decided to switch to ``pandas`` instead of ``afw.Table`` for its internal presentation we decided to switch to ``pandas`` as well and repeated six-node test with that data format.
+As AP pipeline already decided to switch to ``pandas`` instead of ``afw.Table`` for its internal presentation we decided to switch to ``pandas`` as well and repeated six-node test using that data format.
 There were 100k visits generated in second iteration of this test, with ``pandas`` total read time reduced to 1.67 seconds at 50k (and 3.26 sec at 100k visits) and CPU time on client side reduced dramatically.
 We did not repeat three-node test with ``pandas``,